 One of the requirements of maintaining an LLC or corporation in Wisconsin is filing an Annual Report.
-The Annual Report is used to confirm and update the company’s information each year with the Wisconsin Secretary of State.
+The Annual Report is used to confirm and update the company’s information each year with the Wisconsin Department of Financial Institutions.

 How to File a Wisconsin Annual Report

 You have the option of filing your Corporation and LLC Annual Report online or by mail.
-To file online, visit the Wisconsin Secretary of State’s website, the One Stop Business Portal.
-Otherwise you can download and fill out the Annual Report.
+To file online, visit the Wisconsin Department of Financial Institution’s website, the One Stop Business Portal.
+Otherwise, you can download and fill out the Annual Report paper form.

 The report asks for information such as: